Interpolating Log-Determinant and Trace of the Powers of Matrix $\mathbf{A} + t \mathbf{B}$: Introduction

 However, for large matrices, estimating all eigenvalues is impractical.
-Motivated by this objective, we developed an interpolation scheme for the function \eqref{eq:the-function}, which employs the pre-computed function values at a few locations \(\t_i\) using any of the methods mentioned in \S \ref{sec:related-works}, and then, the function estimation will be readily available elsewhere by interpolation.
-A summary of our contributions is as follows.
+Thus, we herein develop an interpolation scheme for the functions \eqref{eq:det-function} and \eqref{eq:trace-function} based on the following developments:

-\begin{itemize} \item We present a new sharp inequality for the trace of the inverse of the sum of two matrices that are symmetric and positive definite.
-For the matrices of the form in \eqref{eq:the-function}, the sharp inequality serves as a rough estimate to this function.
+\begin{itemize} \item We present a Schatten-type operator that unifies the representation of \eqref{eq:det-function} and \eqref{eq:trace-function} by a single continuous function.
+This operator leads to definitions of an associated norm and anti-norm on matrices.
+Sharp inequalities for this norm and anti-norm on the sum of two Hermitian and positive (semi) definite matrices provide rough estimates for \eqref{eq:det-function} and \eqref{eq:trace-function}.

-\item We propose two interpolation methods based on the inequality that we find.
-Namely, an interpolation function based on the linear combination of orthogonal basis functions, and interpolation by rational polynomials. \end{itemize}
+\item We propose two interpolation methods based on the sharp norm and anti-norm inequalities mentioned above.
+Namely, we introduce interpolation functions based on a linear combination of orthogonal basis functions, or interpolation by rational polynomials. \end{itemize}

-We demonstrate the computational advantage of our method through two examples, and we accomplish the following results:
+We demonstrate the computational advantage of our method through two examples: